jplahn/rental_app/README.md

 ```
 - Move out of the application directory and get back in to initialize the ENV variables
 - Run the application `flask run`

+## Handling assets
+- We are using https://flask-assets.readthedocs.io/en/latest/ to manage our assets
+- Define the assets required in the layout file.
+It uses relative path from `/static` folder
+- Turn on Assets Debug if required using configuration in your .env file
+- Access images directly from the `/static/img` folder path
+- Run the following in your terminal

 ## Basic Flow
 1. User hits the homepage and are able to select a city they want to view rental data for.
 Right now I have a text box for city selection, probably need to make that a drop down list initially since supported cities will likely be limited (since we will have to manually populate a DB due to lack of available APIs)